ASLA, also known as Advanced PRK and LASEK, is different from LASIK because it does not require the creation of a flap.

-Am I a suitable candidate for LASIK laser eye surgery?
+Am I a suitable candidate for ASLA laser eye surgery?

-LASIK is used to treat short-sightedness, long-sightedness and astigmatism.
-If you are between the ages of 18 and 49, have general good eye health and the thickness of your cornea is suitable, LASIK could be right for you.
+ASLA is used to treat short-sightedness, long-sightedness and astigmatism.
+If you are between the ages of 18 and 49, and have general good eye health, ASLA could be right for you.

 The second step is to reshape the cornea.
-We use the Wavelight® EX500 excimer laser with its ultra-thin laser pulse and a high-speed eye-tracker, checking the eye's position and ensuring an accurate placement.
+We use the Wavelight® EX500 excimer laser with its ultra fine laser pulse and a high-speed eye-tracker, checking the eye's position and ensuring an accurate placement.

 Surgery is routinely performed on both eyes on the same day.
 Depending on your prescription, you may notice an improvement shortly after the procedure.

-The day after your procedure, you will attend a post-operative check-up.
-The majority of patients can resume normal activities, including driving, on the day after your LASIK laser eye surgery procedure.
-For others, it may take a few days to a few weeks for your vision to fully stabilise.
+Five days after your procedure, you will attend a post-operative check-up.
+The majority of patients can resume normal activities, including driving, within one week after their ASLA laser eye surgery procedure.
+It may take a few weeks for your vision to completely stabilise.

 What risks are involved?